Joshokelola/StudyNotes/ITP 401/INFORMATION ARCHITECTURE.md

 ## Why does well thought out IA matter?
 The major purpose of the IA is to help users understand where they are, what they've found, what's around, and what to expect.
+Creating these type of systems of information, you need to understand the interde